Irfaanpk/Azure-Zero-to-Hero/Azure Virtual Machines/VM Scale Sets/README.md

 # Manual Scaling

-Manual scaling allows you to change the number of VMSS instances yourself.
+Manual scaling allows you to change the number of VMSS instances manually.

 Example: